Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Related Work

 Prompt-based methods such as TopicGPT \cite{pham2023topicgpt} have been shown to outperform traditional topic modeling techniques in terms of coherence and interpretability.
 These methods leverage LLMs to synthesize topic taxonomies and assign labels directly, allowing for more nuanced and context-sensitive analysis.
 Notably, \citet{gilardi2023chatgpt} showed that LLMs match or exceed the performance of expert human annotators in labeling tasks.

 More recently, LLMs-in-the-loop approaches have been used for understanding fine-grained topics \cite{islam-goldwasser-2025-uncovering,islam2025discovering}.
 In their earlier work, \citet{islam2025discovering} guided their framework using a seed set of initial themes.
-Building on this, \citet{islam-goldwasser-2025-uncovering} assumed a predefined set of themes and focused on uncovering underlying arguments.
+Building on this, \citet{islam-goldwasser-2025-uncovering} assumed a predefined set of themes and focused on uncovering underlying arguments. \citet{lam2024concept} developed a concept induction algorithm using LLM with human-guided abstraction called LLooM, which has a \textit{seed} operator for accepting user-provided seed term/set.
 In contrast, our method operates without any initial seed set.

 Another growing area of interest is the moral framing of political messages, often analyzed through the lens of Moral Foundations Theory (MFT) \cite{haidt2007morality,haidt2004intuitive}.
 Earlier work relied on manually annotated datasets to train classifiers that detect moral appeals in text \cite{pacheco2022holistic,roy2021identifying}.
 Recently, \citet{islam2025can} has leveraged LLMs to generate moral labels and explanations through inference, allowing for more scalable and nuanced analysis.
-We extends this line of research by employing LLMs to synthesize arguments at the cluster level and assign corresponding moral labels, resulting in a more contextualized and semantically grounded interpretation of political discourse.
+We extend this line of research by employing LLMs to synthesize arguments at the cluster level and assign corresponding moral labels, resulting in a more contextualized and semantically grounded interpretation of political discourse.

 Our work builds on these advances by introducing an unsupervised, LLM-guided framework for analyzing political ads.
 Without relying on pre-defined themes or seed sets, we ensure that the generated topics are coherent and interpretable.
 This enables scalable, and context-sensitive analysis of political campaigns on social media: an increasingly vital task in the era of digital microtargeting.